Errorless House Training Guide

 The list goes on and on.
 As you can see, whatever the reason your dog may be hesitant to go to the bathroom outside, try and find a quiet, less stimulating, intimidating, fearful environment for him/her to be relaxed enough to go potty.

 Some dogs, especially shelter or rescue dogs, are conditioned to go on hard tactile surfaces under their paws such as concrete or pavement and other dogs will only go when grass is under paw.
 Whatever your dog prefers, work with his/her preference as best you can.
-If you live in NYC or a big city you may only have access to concrete, if you live in the suburbs of Miami you may have access to only grass.
+If you live in NYC or a big city, you may only have access to concrete, and if you live in the suburbs of Miami you may have access to only grass.
 Whatever your living situation, if you want your dog’s bathroom preferences to be changed, this may be accomplished over time by taking it slow and steady and rewarding heavily.

 It is never too late to house train an adult dog or puppy.
 The time you invest now will pay off in spades down the road when you have a household with no one going to the bathroom on the floors any longer.